RobertoPrevato/jQuery-KingTable/README.md

 The KingTable widget requires an utility to implement client side localization, which is used to display proper names of buttons (_refresh, page number, results per page, etc.).
 Currently only the included utility function, inside the file *i.js*, is supported; but soon I will add support for a more complex i18n js implementation.

-## How to use
+## How to integrate with your project
 In order to use the jQuery-KingTable plugin, there are two options:
 * download the source code, and work with the R.js modules, like in the provided index.html page
 * download only the bundled source code (/dist/jquery.kingtable.js); or the minified source (/dist/jquery.kingtable.min.js) It is also necessary to download the Open Iconic fonts and the .css code: once again it is possible to use the .less source code; or download only the compiled .css.
-A list of possible options is available inside the dedicated [wiki page](https://github.com/RobertoPrevato/jQuery-KingTable/wiki/Options).

 ### How to integrate with server side code
 The KingTable logic defines an interface, in order to offer pagination and search out of the box.